History of East Germany

 The German Democratic Republic (GDR), Deutsche Demokratische Republik (DDR), often known in English as East Germany, existed from 1949 to 1990.
-It covered the area of the present-day German states of Mecklenburg-Vorpommern, Brandenburg, Berlin (excluding West Berlin), Sachsen, Sachsen-Anhalt, and Thüringen.
-This area was occupied by the Soviet Union at the end of World War II excluding the former eastern lands annexed by Poland and the Soviet Union, with the remaining German territory to the west occupied by the British, American, and French armies.
+It covered the area of the present-day German states of Mecklenburg-Vorpommern, Brandenburg, Berlin (excluding West Berlin), Saxony, Saxony-Anhalt, and Thuringia.
+This area was occupied by the Soviet Union at the end of World War II excluding the former eastern territories of Germany annexed by Poland and the Soviet Union, with the remaining German territory to the west occupied by the British, American, and French armies.
 Following the economic and political unification of the three western occupation zones under a single administration and the establishment of the Federal Republic of Germany (FRG, known colloquially as West Germany) in May 1949, the German Democratic Republic (GDR or East Germany) was formally founded on 7 October 1949 as a sovereign nation.

 East Germany's political and economic system reflected its status as a part of the Eastern Bloc of Soviet-allied Communist countries, with the nation ruled by the Socialist Unity Party of Germany (SED) and operating with a command economy for 41 years until 3 October 1990 when East and West Germany were unified with the former being absorbed into the latter's existing system of liberal democracy and a market economy.

 Creation, 1945–1949

 Division of Germany

-Occupation zone borders in Germany, 1947.
+Allied-occupied Germany in 1947.
 The territories east of the Oder-Neisse line, under Polish and Soviet administration/annexation, are shown as white, as is the likewise detached Saar protectorate.
 Berlin is the multinational area within the Soviet zone.

 The Yalta Conference

 At the Yalta Conference, held in February 1945, the United States, United Kingdom, and the Soviet Union agreed on the division of Germany into occupation zones.
-Soviet leader Joseph Stalin favored the maintenance of German unity, but supported its division among the Allies, a view that he reiterated at Potsdam.
+Soviet leader Joseph Stalin favored the maintenance of German unity, but agreed to its division among the Allies, a view that he reiterated at Potsdam.
 Estimating the territory that the converging armies of the western Allies and the Soviet Union would overrun, the Yalta Conference determined the demarcation line for the respective areas of occupation.
 It was also decided that a "Committee on Dismemberment of Germany" was to be set up.
 The purpose was to decide whether Germany was to be divided into several nations, and if so, what borders and inter-relationships the new German states were to have.
 Following Germany's surrender, the Allied Control Council, representing the United States, Britain, France, and the Soviet Union, assumed governmental authority in postwar Germany.
 Economic demilitarization however (especially the stripping of industrial equipment) was the responsibility of each zone individually.